-For guidance on the range of temperatures that may be encountered on air shipments refer to ISTA 7E Testing Standard for Thermal Transport Packaging Used in Parcel Delivery System Shipment (see ISTA (International Safe Transit Association) listing under Standards in the References and Resources section.)
+For guidance on the range of temperatures that may be encountered on air shipments of 24, 48 or 72 hour duration, refer to ISTA 7D Procedure for Thermal Controlled Transport Packaging for Parcel Delivery System Shipment (see ISTA (International Safe Transit Association) listing under Standards in the References and Resources section.)

 It is highly recommended that any temperature controlled package design be validated by laboratory testing according to industry standards.
+Application of the ISTA 5B Focused Simulation Guide is strongly recommended for temperature sensitive products of high value or where liability of damage is significant.